Innovation funding opportunities for low-carbon technologies: 2010 to 2015

 On 10th December 2013, Michael Fallon MP, Minister for Business and Energy, announced a £28 million package of support for nuclear research and development aimed at making the UK a global leader in this field.
 This funding will support a number of R&D initiatives as part of the Nuclear Industrial Strategy:

-• The National Nuclear Laboratory (NNL) was given the go-ahead to start commissioning the high activity cells in Phase 3 of their Central Laboratory, opening up opportunities to develop high end nuclear R&D skills and the potential to reduce decommissioning costs through further R&D. Government provided around £5million to the NNL to commence the process for commissioning this world-class facility.
+- The National Nuclear Laboratory (NNL) was given the go-ahead to start commissioning the high activity cells in Phase 3 of their Central Laboratory, opening up opportunities to develop high end nuclear R&D skills and the potential to reduce decommissioning costs through further R&D. Government provided around £5 million to the NNL to commence the process for commissioning this world-class facility.

-• £8million to establish a Nuclear Fuel Centre of Excellence (NFCE), the latest in a number of R&D facilities needed to support industry and academia across the entire nuclear sector.
+- £8 million to establish a Nuclear Fuel Centre of Excellence (NFCE), the latest in a number of R&D facilities needed to support industry and academia across the entire nuclear sector.
 The funding will provide shared equipment at NNL’s Springfields’ and Central laboratories and the University of Manchester’s Dalton Cumbria and Manchester facilities.

-• A £1.5 million investment in an early nuclear R&D programme to be led by the National Nuclear Laboratory (NNL) and completed by April 2014.
+- A £1.5 million investment in an early nuclear R&D programme to be led by the National Nuclear Laboratory (NNL) and completed by April 2014.
 This work will carry out strategic assessments on a range of candidate nuclear energy systems for different UK low carbon electricity futures.

-• Early in 2014, up to £13 million was made available jointly by the Technology Strategy Board, the Department of Energy and Climate Change and the Nuclear Decommissioning Authority to help UK-based businesses take advantage of the opportunities that arise from new nuclear.
+- Early in 2014, up to £13 million was made available jointly by the Technology Strategy Board, the Department of Energy and Climate Change and the Nuclear Decommissioning Authority to help UK-based businesses take advantage of the opportunities that arise from new nuclear.
 This is part of a drive to grow a robust and sustainable UK supply chain by developing innovative products and services for the nuclear sector.
-The initiative will focus on key technology areas such as construction, manufacturing, operation, maintenance and decommissioning & waste.
+The initiative will focus on key technology areas such as construction, manufacturing, operation, maintenance and decommissioning and waste.

 In addition to the investments highlighted above, the Minister also announced that Dame Sue Ion had been appointed as the Chair for the new Nuclear Innovation and Research Advisory Board (NIRAB), and that a Nuclear Innovation and Research Office (NIRO) had been established to provide an expert secretariat to the Board and coordinate nuclear R&D across the UK.
 The NIRO is hosted by the National Nuclear Laboratory in their Warrington offices, and Gordon Bryan was appointed as the Director of NIRO.

-£13m Funding available for Nuclear R&D
+£13 million funding available for Nuclear R&D

-InnovateUK, the Nuclear Decommissioning Authority (NDA) and the Department of Energy and Climate Change (DECC) are investing up to £13m in collaborative R&D and feasibility study projects, to stimulate innovation and strengthen the UK’s civil nuclear supply chain.
+InnovateUK, the Nuclear Decommissioning Authority (NDA) and the Department of Energy and Climate Change (DECC) are investing up to £13 million in collaborative R&D and feasibility study projects, to stimulate innovation and strengthen the UK’s civil nuclear supply chain.
 The competition was open to all sizes of businesses and research organisations who may already be engaged in the nuclear sector or who are considering entering this growing market for the first time.

 The competition had 2 strands:

-1. Construction, installation and commissioning
+- Construction, installation and commissioning

-2. Operation and maintenance
+- Operation and maintenance

-3. High Value Manufacturing
+- High Value Manufacturing

-4. Waste, decommissioning and storage
+- Waste, decommissioning and storage

-It is envisaged that the competition will attract numerous cross-cutting and innovative technologies that could be developed or adapted for the above themes from areas such as; materials, processing & joining, NDE, condition monitoring, robotics, remote handling, sensors, electronics, chemistry and many others.
+It is envisaged that the competition will attract numerous cross-cutting and innovative technologies that could be developed or adapted for the above themes from areas such as; materials, processing and joining, NDE, condition monitoring, robotics, remote handling, sensors, electronics, chemistry and many others.
 We welcome and encourage technology transfer proposals from other sectors.

-2. Registration for Brokering events at Manchester (21 January) and Penrith (12 February) where you can look for and meet potential partners from large and small businesses and academia and briefly present your project ideas.
+- Registration for Brokering events at Manchester (21 January) and Penrith (12 February) where you can look for and meet potential partners from large and small businesses and academia and briefly present your project ideas.
 You will also hear from the nuclear sector about their R&D needs and SMEs who will share their experience of working with the TSB and showcase their innovation from previous projects.

-3. Registration for a Competition briefing event in London (or live by webinar) on 19 March where you will hear full details of the scope of the competition, the application process and how to maximise your chances of success We recommend all potential applicants to attend these events wherever possible.
-It is particularly important that people attend the Competition Briefing event as funding rules have recently changed and are more attractive for businesses, particularly those working with research organisations.
+We recommend all potential applicants to attend these events wherever possible.
+It is particularly important that people attend the competition briefing event as funding rules have recently changed and are more attractive for businesses, particularly those working with research organisations.

 Developing the civil nuclear power supply chain